Summer 2025 RCEU Proposals

 Curriculum and Instruction | worda@uah.edu

 Have you ever sat in a class and thought everything made sense - only to get back to your room and sit down with your notes and wonder what the heck the instructor was talking about?
-Have you spent time in classes where it seemed like a lot of the talk going on was unrelated to the topic - or just plain unnecessary to get the message across?
-An extensive body of research has demonstrated that the language choices people make impact the (in)effectiveness of communication.
+Or, maybe you spent time in classes in school where it seemed like a lot of the talk going on was unrelated to the topic - or just plain unnecessary to get the message across.
+An extensive body of research has demonstrated that the language choices people make impact the effectiveness of communication.
 One of the contexts in which clear communication is crucial is the classroom setting.
+In this project, we are motivated by the desire to improve communication in the classroom - in this case by looking at language choices teachers make when they deliver instruction.
+The end goal is to figure out whether we can help teachers design their language to make it more accessible for students, which should improve learning along the way.

 Dr. Howard Chen